endurtech/wpfrom-email/readme.txt

 Introducing [WPFrom Email](https://endurtech.com/wpfrom-email-wordpress-plugin/), a free [WordPress Plugin](https://wordpress.org/plugins/wpfrom-email/) aimed at helping you quickly and easily update the default WordPress sender FROM Name and Email Address.

 To increase brand authenticity and create name recognition among your visitors it is recommended update how WordPress sends out emails to your subscribers.
 Leaving the WordPress email sending settings in their default state may even result in email delivery issues.
-This is because the default wordpress@ emails usually trigger Internet Service Provider and email client spam filters.
+This is because the default wordpress@ emails usually trigger Internet Service Providers and end user email spam filters.

 Did [this plugin](https://endurtech.com/wpfrom-email-wordpress-plugin/) save you time and add value?
 [Share your appreciation](https://endurtech.com/give-thanks/) and support future improvements.